Last Updated on March 23, 2021 by Julia Wilson

 There are so many different types of cat litter on the market now, clay, clumping, crystal, corn, recycled paper and more.
 Some can be used as garden mulch (but not where fruit or vegetables grow), others need to be disposed of in the garbage.

 Cats need to scratch and enjoy scratching.
 Providing your cat with a scratching post will reduce the chances of your cat using your furniture or carpet.
-As you can see from the image above, cat trees and scratching posts come in a vast variety of shapes and sizes to choose.
+As you can see from the image above, cat trees and scratching posts come in a vast variety of shapes and sizes to choose from.
 I recommend tall posts with multiple perches where money and space permit.

 Tip: You can spend as little or as much as you want, but I have found that cheaper cat trees tend to be flimsy and don’t last long, so it is recommended you look for a good quality, sturdy cat tree which will last for years.
 I have had one of the trees in the image above for ten years, and it is in as good condition now as it was when I first got it.